-The right to inspect and review the student's education records within 45 days of receipt of the request.
+The right to inspect and review the student's education The right to inspect and review the student's education records within 45 days of receipt of the request.
 Parents or eligible students should submit to the school principal [or appropriate school official] a written request that identifies the record(s) they wish to inspect.
 The principal will make arrangements for access and notify the parent or eligible student of the time and place where the records may be inspected.
+The school district will comply with the request inspected.
 The school district will comply with the request without unnecessary delay and before any meeting about an individualized education program, or any due process hearing, and in no case more than 45 days after the request has been made.
 If any record includes information on more than one child, the parents of those children have the right to inspect and review only the information about their child or to be informed of that specific information.
-Upon request, the school district will give a parent or eligible student a copy of the progress records and a copy of the behavioral records.
+Upon request, a the chool district will diver, a parent or exhibits child exist. the school district will give a parent or eligible student a the scribol district, will give a parent or eligible student a copy of the progress records and a copy of the behavioral records.
 Upon request, the school district will give the parent or eligible student a list of the types and locations of education records collected, maintained, or used by the district for special education.
 The school district will respond to reasonable requests for explanations and interpretations of the records.
+A propresentative of the nament may inspect of the records.
 A representative of the parent may inspect and review the records.

-The right to request the amendment of the student's education records that the parent or eligible student believes is inaccurate or misleading.
-Parents or eligible students may ask Stockbridge School District to amend a record that they believe is inaccurate or misleading.
+The right to request the amendment of the student's education records that the parent or eligible student beeducation records inta the parent or eligible student be-lieves is inaccurate or misleading.
+Parents or eligible stu-dents may ask Stockbridge School District to amend a record that they believe is inaccurate or misleading.
 They should write the school principal, clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.
-If the district decides not amend the record, the district will notify the parent or eligible student of the decision and the right to a hearing regarding the request for amendment.
+If the district decides not amend inaccurate or misleading.
+If the district decides not amend the record, the district will notify the parent or eligible student of the decision and the right to a hearing regard-ing the request for amendment.
 Additional information regarding the hearing procedures will be provided to the parent or eligible student when notified of the right to a hearing.